 In conjunction with the treasury management advisors, the Council continues to seek opportunities for the rescheduling of debt that could reduce its overall borrowing costs.
-No debt rescheduling has taken place from April to September 2018.
-Falls in PWLB repayment rates have enlarged the premium on the premature repayment of the Council's loans and limited the opportunity for the rescheduling of debt.
+No debt rescheduling has taken place from April to November 2019.

 Whilst the possibility of achieving savings by repaying a loan may initially appear attractive, if a replacement loan is taken out to facilitate this then the replacement loan will have to be replaced at some stage.
 There is a risk that, as interest rates rise, future loans could be more expensive and the initial decision to pursue the repayment of the original loan could turn out to be costly in the long term.